 The event will be an opportunity to develop and drive forward synergy between academics, researchers, policy makers and industry.

-The event is focused on the following topics:
+The event was focused on the following topics:

 - New approaches to data collection – digital and mixed methods

 - Gendered innovations in mobility/design research

 - Gender and diversity in policy analysis and practice.

 - Dissemination and impact of gender analysis